TopsonArcana/TopsonArcana/README.md

 - ⚡ Fun fact: ...
 -->
 <p align="center">
  I'm Tum , currently Year 1 in Software and Knowledge Engineering (Kasetsart University) ;
+ About to take Piscine at 42Bangkok;
  New to coding.
  </p>